 Mimi pulls her biggest prank ever by having people kidnap Drew and abandon him on the Great Wall of China.
 He wakes up with nothing and must find his way back to America.
 Classic DCS.
 It's all Drew and it's all comedy gold.
 I so wished Drew Carey became a late-night talk host.
 Think he'd kill at that.

 When I was in 4th grade, everybody watched Senifeld.
-NBC MUST SEE TV was must see back then.
+NBC MUST SEE TV was MUST SEE back then.
 I specifically remember watching this on a Thursday night.
-The next day, all my teachers started saying yada yada yada this and yada yada yada that.
+The next day, all my teachers were saying yada yada yada this and yada yada yada that.

 April and Andy invite all their friends and relatives to their fancy party which is really more like a potluck because they make their guests bring things.
 And then they tell everyone at the party that this is a surprise wedding.
 Leslie freaks out in Leslie fashion, but in the end, they get married and it's one of the happiest marriages on television.

 Let's face it, some TV shows just don't have good pilots.
 The American version of The Office is one of them.
 The 2nd episode is sooooo much funnier than the pilot.
 This episode has Michael fully developed as a character and the jokes hit hard.
 It's inappropriate and so feels like the first true Office episode.